Calculated fields can help you do the following operations with your data:

 What are Calculated fields in Google Data Studio?

-Top 10 Most Useful Calculated Fields and Functions in Data Studio
+Top 10 Most Useful Calculated Fields and Functions in Looker Studio (Data Studio)

-Now that we know what Calculated Fileds are in Google Data Studio and how to create one let’s talk about some of the most common use cases.
+Now that we know what Calculated Fileds are in Google Looker Studio (Data Studio) and how to create one let’s talk about some of the most common use cases.

 Find all the examples here (click on the picture or the link below the picture).
 Copy the Dashboard (it’s free) – that I’ve built and use the different sections for your projects.